 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 26 115 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 10,961 \$ 12,650 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 5 31 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 33,426 \$ 33,962
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 37 178 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$8,224 \$8,729 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 7 37 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$41,909 \$41,030

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.

-Include:

-- 2007 undergraduate class who graduated between July 1, 2006 and June 30, 2007 who started at your institution as first-time students and received a bachelor's degree between July 1, 2006 and June 30, 2007. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013. only loans made to students who borrowed while enrolled at your institution. co-signed loans.
+Exclude: those who transferred in. money borrowed at other institutions.
+H4.

-Exclude:

-- those who transferred in.

-- money borrowed at other institutions.

-- H4.
 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+Include both Federal Direct Student Loans and Federal Family Education Loans29.89% H4a.
+Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-35%

-H4a.
-Provide the percentage of the class (defined above) who borrowed at any time through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+NOTE: exclude all institutional, state, private alternative loans and parent loans29.50% H5.
+Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$20,566 H5a.
+Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: exclude all institutional, state, private alternative loans and parent loans.
-35%

-H5.
-Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$16,503

-H5a.
-Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$15,045

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

-H6. .
-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens: Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship and grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 31 Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$36,820 Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$1,141,420 H7. .
-Check off all financial aid forms nonresident alien first-year financial aid applicants must submit: Institution's own financial aid form CSS/Financial Aid PROFILE International Student's Financial Aid Application International Student's Certification of Finances \Box Other:
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.\$16,444 Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+H6.
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens: ☐ Institutional need-based scholarship or grant aid is available ☐ Institutional non-need-based scholarship or grant aid is available ☐ Institutional scholarship and grant aid is not available ☐ Institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 86 Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$ 42,025 Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$3,614,149 H7.
+Check off all financial aid forms nonresident alien first-year financial aid applicants must submit: ☐ Institution's own financial aid form ☐ CSS/Financial Aid PROFILE

+International Student's Financial Aid Application International Student's Certification of Finances

+Other: \\\\